microsoft/code-with-engineering-playbook/stand-ups/readme.md

 ## Facilitation Guidance

-The scrum master should facilitate the stand-up meeting.
+The scrum lead should facilitate the stand-up meeting.

 ### Speak to Tasks